1977 North American Soccer League season: Overview

 The league was made up of 18 teams.
 The schedule was expanded to 26 games and the playoffs to 12 teams.
 Team rosters consisted of 17 players, 6 of which had to be U.S. or Canadian citizens.
 The NASL began using its own variation of the penalty shoot-out procedure for tied matches.
 Matches tied at the end of regulation would now go to a golden goal overtime period and, if still tied, on to a shoot-out.
 Instead of penalty kicks however, the shoot-out attempt started 35 yards from the goal and allowed the player 5 seconds to attempt a shot.
 The player could make as many moves as he wanted in a breakaway situation within the time frame.
 NASL procedure also called for the box score or score-line to show an additional "goal" given to the winning side of a shoot-out.
 This "victory goal" however was not credited in the "Goals For" column of the league table.
-The Cosmos defeated the Seattle Sounders in the finals on August 28 to win the championship.
+The Cosmos defeated the Seattle Sounders in the final on August 28 to win the championship.